vhetet/frontend-mentor-challenge-order-summary-card/README.md

 ### What I learned

-I had never seen HSL colors before, beside that not much.
+* How to us GitHub pages
+* HSL colors

-I was just trying to get familiarize with the frontend mentor challenges
+Beside that not much, I was just trying to get familiarize with the frontend mentor challenges.

-### Continued development

-Use this section to outline areas that you want to continue focusing on in future projects.
-These could be concepts you're still not completely comfortable with or techniques you found useful that you want to refine and perfect.

-**Note: Delete this note and the content within this section and replace with your own plans for continued development.**

 ### Useful resources